Trump steel tariffs may leave these U.S. steelworkers jobless

 “It would be devastating.”

-Steel customers ranging from automakers General Motors Co (GM.N) - which makes its Cruze sedan in Lordstown, Ohio, around 20 miles west of Farrell - and Ford Motor Co (F.N) to soup maker Campbell Soup Co (CPB.N) and brewer Molson Coors Brewing Co (TAP.N) are expected to lose, as tariffs will allow domestic steel producers to raise prices.
+Steel customers ranging from automakers General Motors Co - which makes its Cruze sedan in Lordstown, Ohio, around 20 miles west of Farrell - and Ford Motor Co to soup maker Campbell Soup Co and brewer Molson Coors Brewing Co are expected to lose, as tariffs will allow domestic steel producers to raise prices.

 But likely job losses within the steel industry run counter to Trump’s professed aims of bringing back manufacturing jobs.